TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/XmlSitemap.rst

 Installation
 ============

-The XML sitemap is not available by default.
-You can easily activate it by installing the "seo" system extension and including the static TypoScript template `XML Sitemap (seo)`.
+XML sitemaps are part of the "seo" system extension.
+If the extension is not available in your installation, it can be easily activated by installing it and including the static TypoScript template `XML Sitemap (seo)`.

 How to access your XML sitemap
 ==============================